Building Maintenance

 Regular building maintenance can lower the risk of potential building issues that could end up costing hundreds or thousands of dollars.
 Common building maintenance could include the following:

-Replacing rotted stumps
+• Replacing rotted timber stumps

-Replacing roof and wall cladding
+• Replacing rusted and deteriorated cladding

-Managing vegetation growth in proximity to the building
+• Managing vegetation growth around the building

-Monitoring building movement issues.
+• Monitoring building movement issues